urbandroid-team/dont-kill-my-app/_vendors/nokia.md

 * Find **Battery protection** app in the list, select it and **Force close**.
 It will remain stopped until the next restart.

-From now on, background apps should work normally.
+From now on, background apps should work normally and use the standard Android battery optimizations.

 Alternative solution for tech-savvy users:

+### Nokia 1 (Android Go)

+Uninstall the *com.evenwell.emm* package via the following adb commands:

+`adb shell`<br>
+`pm uninstall --user 0 com.evenwell.emm`

+### Other Nokia models

 Uninstall the *com.evenwell.powersaving.g3* package via the following adb commands: